 Teaching

 The first teaching position I held after my undergraduate years was as a teaching assistant working with autistic students at Escalante Elementary School, a multiethnic public school in a low-income neighborhood on the west side of Salt Lake City, Utah.
 This experience had a foundational impact on my pedagogical philosophy.
-It helped me recognize the tacit forms of knowledge that students express about the realities of disability, race, immigration, and poverty, knowledge bases that can only be truly appreciated if one listens as much as one lectures.
+It helped me see the tacit forms of knowledge that students express about the realities of disability, race, immigration, and class, knowledge bases that can only be truly appreciated if one listens as much as one lectures.

 Courses taught